Firearms Lawyer – Gun Charges Defense Attorney

 Carrying a Concealed Weapon (AKA Illegal Possession of a Gun or CCW)

-Illegal Sale, Purchase or Possession of a Firearm by a Felon
+Illegal Sale, Purchase, or Possession of a Firearm by a Felon

 Illegal Discharge of a Firearm

-Crimes Involving Automatic Firearms
+Charges Involving Automatic Guns

-Firearms Defense Lawyer in Michigan
+Gun Charges Defense Attorney in Michigan

-Call us today at (248) 263-6800 for a free consultation, or complete a Request for Assistance Form and we will contact you promptly and find a way to help you.
+Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
+We will contact you promptly and find a way to help you.